 The Touch Bar has allowed Apple to also implement Touch ID on the new MacBook Pro models.
 The sensor is embedded in the upper right of the Touch Bar with a Sapphire lens, and a secure enclave implementation with Apple's new T1 chipset.

 Touch ID now allows purchases with Apple Pay directly from the MacBook Pro.
-Users can also conduct a quick user switch via a touch to the Touch Bar's sensor.
-The macOS identifies the user, and authenticates based on the pre-registered fingerprint alone.
+Users can also conduct a quick user switch via touch to the Touch Bar's sensor.
+The macOS identifies the user and authenticates based on the pre-registered fingerprint alone.

 This MacBook Pro is the thinnest and lightest MacBook Pro ever made, coming in sizes of 13 and 15 inches.

 The 13-inch MacBook Pro features an Intel Core-i5 processor, while the 15-inch model offers a discrete AMD GPU.

 The 13-inch model is 14.9 millimeters thin, or 17 percent thinner than the previous generation.
 It's also 23 percent smaller in volume and weighs 3 pounds, almost a half a pound less than its predecessor.